-- 4.3.8 A motion of precedence may be introduced during a meeting and shall be considered, in order of precedence, over the main motion and amendments, if any, before the Board and before the debate on the main motion and amendment resumes. - 4.3.9 Only one motion of precedence can be before the Board at any time. - 4.3.10 A second motion to the same effect cannot be made until some other business has intervened. - 4.3.11 The order of precedence includes: - Fix the Time to which to Adjourn (not debatable if a motion is pending, debatable when no motion is pending) - Adjourn (not debatable) - Recess (not debatable) - Raise a Question of Privilege (not debatable) - Call for Orders of the Day (not debatable)
+- 8. A motion of precedence may be introduced during a meeting and shall be considered, in order of precedence, over the main motion and amendments, if any, before the Board and before the debate on the main motion and amendment resumes. - 9.
+Only one motion of precedence can be before the Board at any time. - 10.
+A second motion to the same effect cannot be made until some other business has intervened. - 11.
+The order of precedence includes: - Fix the Time to which to Adjourn (not debateable if motion pending, debateable when no motion pending)

-- Table (debatable) - Call the Question (not debatable) - Limit or Extend Debate (debatable) - Postpone to a Certain Time (debatable) - Refer to a Committee (debatable) - Amend (debatable) - Main Motion (debatable) - 4.3.12 Each motion shall have precedence in the order listed above.
-Motions of Precedence that are not debatable include motions to adjourn, recess, raise a question of privilege, and to call the question. - 4.3.14 A motion to call the question may only be moved by a member who has not spoken to the matter and may be moved at any time when a motion, with or without amendment or amendments, is before the Board, provided that no Trustee while speaking is interrupted.
+- Adjourn (not debateable) - Recess (not debateable) - Raise a Question of Privilege (not debateable) - Call for Orders of the Day (not debateable) - Table (debateable) - Call the Question (not debateable) - Limit or Extend Debate (debateable) - Postpone to a Certain Time (debateable) - Refer to a Committee (debateable) - Amend (debateable) - Main Motion (debateable) - 12.
+Each motion shall have precedence in the order listed above.
+Motions of Precedence that are not debatable include motions to adjourn, recess, raise a question of privilege, and to call the question. - 13.
+A motion to call the question may only be moved by a member who has not spoken to the matter and may be moved at any time when a motion, with or without amendment or amendments, is before the Board, provided that no Trustee while speaking is interrupted.
 A motion to call the question shall require a two-thirds vote of those present to adopt. - a.
 If carried by two-thirds of those present, the Chair shall then call for the vote on the pending motion and amendments (if more than one is before the Board at the time the question is called), in the appropriate order as required by these rules, and these items shall be voted upon and disposed of without further debate, and no other motion or amendment shall be entertained until the motion and amendment(s) are disposed of. - b.
-If the vote on the amendment is negative, further amendments may then be moved, and the motion and all amendments shall continue to be debated in the same manner. - 4.3.15 A motion to table, done only in the case of an emergency, is not debatable; but a motion to table with any other condition involved is subject to debate and amendment with a majority vote.
-Generally, a motion to table discussion to a future date will be put forward. - 4.3.16 A question having been tabled indefinitely shall not be taken up again at the same meeting. - 4.3.17 A motion to adjourn shall be in order except when a Trustee is speaking, a vote is being taken, or when the previous question has been called.
-A motion to adjourn shall not be open to amendment or debate, but a motion to adjourn to a particular time may be amended or debated. - 4.3.18 No second motion to adjourn shall be made until some business has been transacted after the first motion to adjourn has failed. - 4.3.19 Requests by individual Trustees for information, which will require a significant time commitment by Administration, must be formulated into a motion and receive approval before the task is undertaken.
-A request approved by the "will of the Board" is acceptable when the request does not require significant time commitment by staff as determined in consultation with the Director. - 4.3.20 Student Trustees and Shakowennakara:tats can suggest a motion on matters before the Board or one of its committees, however, this must be done with the sponsorship of an elected Ward Trustee.
+If the vote on the amendment is negative, further amendments may then be moved, and the motion and all amendments shall continue to be debated in the same manner. - 14.
+A motion to table, done only in the case of an emergency, is not debatable; but a motion to table with any other condition involved is subject to debate and amendment with a majority vote.
+Generally, a motion to table discussion to a future date will be put forward. - 15.
+A question having been tabled indefinitely shall not be taken up again at the same meeting. - 16.
+A motion to adjourn shall be in order except when a Trustee is speaking, or a vote is being taken, or when the previous question has been called.
+A motion to adjourn shall not be open to amendment or debate; but a motion to adjourn to a particular time may be amended or debated. - 17.
+No second motion to adjourn shall be made until some business has been transacted after the first motion to adjourn has failed. - 18.
+Requests by individual Trustees for information, which will require a significant time commitment by Administration, must be formulated into a motion and receive approval prior to the task being undertaken.
+A request approved by the "will of the Board" is acceptable when the request does not require significant time commitment by staff as determined in consultation with the Director.

+19. Student Trustees and Shakowennakara:tats are able to suggest a motion on matters before the Board or one of its committees, however, this must be done with sponsorship of an elected Ward Trustee.